 The Physical Activity Guidelines for Americans, issued by the U.S. Department of Health and Human Services, provide science-based guidance to help those ages three and older improve their health through regular physical activity.
 For the first time in over a decade, the Physical Activity Guidelines shares a new recommendation update for kids.

-The 2nd edition reflects new knowledge obtained since the original edition was released in 2008, including guidance for preschool children (ages 3-5 years old).
+The 2nd edition reflects new knowledge obtained since the original edition was released in 2008, including guidance for preschool children (ages three to five).

 Key Guidelines for Preschool-Aged Children

 - Average target amount of physical activity: 3 hours per day of various intensity levels (light, moderate, vigorous)

 Preschool-aged children should be physically active throughout the day to enhance growth and development.
 Adult caregivers of preschool-aged children should encourage active play that includes a variety of activity types.